 Learning to Sew Basic Stitches

 Last year we check out a book from the library called Happy Gloves wherein author Miyako Kanamori details how to turn basic cotton gloves into animals, flowers and even cars.
 (There’s another book using socks, too.
 Both are great!)
 I order a copy for us to keep and ever since then these glove animal projects are some of the first hand-sewing projects my kids undertake.

 I’m a firm believer in teaching all kids how to do some basic hand sewing.
 My friend Angi from Schneider Peeps came up with a short and simple course to teach kids how to do beginner stitches.
 It’s here, if you’d like to check it out:

+Hand-sewing is useful as we prepare for a homemade Christmas, too.
 We try to do as much of our Christmas as we can by hand, which can be a staggering task when so many of the hands are so little.
-Don’t get me wrong, we feature plenty of store bought stuff around the tree but we make sure that the children’s gifts, the ones they give, are for the most part made by them.
-That’s why I was so relieved to learn how to make glove animals from Happy Gloves.
+We’re not a 100% homemade by any stretch of the imagination!
+We feature plenty of store-bought stuff around the tree.
+However, we make sure that the children’s gifts, the ones they give, are made by them as much as possible.

 Handmade Gifts From Kids

 That is a great goal but in order to make it possible, we’ve had to make a few adjustments to how we “do” Christmas.
 Read this post to find out how we stay on top of handmade gifts – we had to start a new tradition, FYI.

 That tradition is called Leon Day which is exactly six months until Christmas and spells NOEL backwards.
 On this day we slap up some Christmas lights, break out Bing Crosby’s Christmas crooning and do our family Christmas drawing.